Askey--Wilson polynomials, quadratic harnesses and martingales: Introduction

 The paper is organized as follows.
-In the reminder of this section we recall background material on quadratic harness property, Askey-Wilson polynomials, we state our two main results, and conclude with some applications.
-In Section \ref{S: elementary} we give an elementary construction that does not cover the entire range of parameters, but it is explicit and does not rely on orthogonal polynomials.
-The general construction appears in Section \ref{S: general}; this proof follows the method from \cite{Bryc-Matysiak-Wesolowski-04b} and relies on martingale property of Askey-Wilson polynomials which extends projection formula for Askey-Wilson polynomials \cite{Nassrallah-Rahman85} to a large range of parameters.
-Section \ref{S: discrete} contains another elementary but computationally more cumbersome construction of a purely discrete quadratic harness which is not covered by Theorem \ref{Thm-QH-q}.
+In the remainder of this section we recall background material on the quadratic harness property and Askey--Wilson polynomials; we also state our two main results.
+In Section \ref{S:elementary} we give an elementary construction that does not cover the entire range of parameters, but it is explicit and does not rely on orthogonal polynomials.
+The general construction appears in Section \ref{S:general}; this proof follows the method from \cite{BrycMatysiakWesolowski04b} and relies on the martingale property of Askey--Wilson polynomials which extends a projection formula from \cite{NassrallahRahman85} to a larger range of parameters.
+Section \ref{S:discrete} contains another elementary but computationally more cumbersome construction of a purely discrete quadratic harness which is not covered by Theorem \ref{Thm-QH-q}.
+Section \ref{S:WoE} illustrates how some of our previous constructions, and some new cases, follow from Theorem \ref{Thm-QH-q} essentially by a calculation.
+In the \hyperref[app]{Appendix}, we discuss two results on orthogonal polynomials in the form we need in this paper: a version of Favard's theorem that does not depend on the support of the orthogonality measure and a version of connection coefficients formula for Askey--Wilson polynomials, \cite {AskeyWilson85}.